deepset-ai/haystack-sagemaker/README.md

-# Haystack Genertative QA Pipelines with SageMaker
+# Haystack Generative QA Pipelines with SageMaker
 This repo is a showcase of how you can use models deployed on AWS SageMaker in your Haystack Gen AI pipelines.

 ## The Data